 - Work to identify any negative emotions towards and around money and aim to turn them around

 - Look at your income and outgoings and identify key areas standing in the way of your goals

 - Create a personalised plan that fits your financial and life goals

 - Regular check-ins to monitor progress, discuss any issues, receive further advice and plan next steps

 How do appointments take place?

-A good financial planner will provide appropriate advice on what to do with your money, such as advising which financial products and solutions are best suited to your future needs.
+A good Financial Planner will provide appropriate advice on what to do with your money, such as advising which financial products and solutions are best suited to your future needs.
 However, they are rarely concerned with how you manage your day-to-day finances or your relationship with and emotions around money.

 Also, unlike some FAs, I am completely independent and not linked to or associated with any company, financial or otherwise.
 I have no motivation to ‘cross-sell’ you financial products whatsoever.

-Lastly, there are no minimum salary or asset/portfolio requirements attached to my services – they are open to all and suitable for anyone who has at least some form of income.
+In addition, there are no minimum salary or asset/portfolio requirements attached to my services – they are open to all and suitable for anyone who has at least some form of income.

 Do you only coach office professionals?